 Many people in Smyrna who have legitimate disabilities still find themselves getting denied Social Security Disability (SSD) benefits.
-To get approved, you will need a strong and detailed application proving that you fulfill the right criteria.
-Your best bet is to work with an experienced Social Security Disability lawyer in Smyrna who understands the process and what it takes to get the benefits you need.
+To get approved, you will need a strong application proving that you fulfill the right criteria.
+Your best bet is to work with a Social Security Disability attorney in Smyrna who understands the process and what it takes to get the benefits you need.

 At John Foy & Associates, our lawyers have been helping disabled individuals get the benefits they deserve for more than 20 years.
 The SSD process can be lengthy, complicated, and confusing unless you have extensive knowledge of how it works.
-That’s where we can help you, starting with a FREE consultation.
-To get started today, call (404) 400-4000 or contact us online.
+That’s where we can help you, starting with a free consultation.

 Under the Social Security Act, workers in the United States are guaranteed certain rights if they become disabled.
 If you have paid into Social Security taxes, as most people who work have. you are entitled to benefits if you can no longer work.